Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization vs Kinetic Roughening

 where we are assuming $\ell < L$ and $g(y)$ is a suitable scaling function \cite{barabasi,krug97}.
 In fact, $G(\ell,t)$ scales like the square of the {\it local width} $w(\ell,t) \equiv \langle \overline{[h({\bf x},t)-\overline{h}]^2} \rangle^{1/2}$ (the spatial average is here restricted to a region of linear size $\ell$), $G(\ell,t) \sim w^2(\ell,t)$.
 One can see that the scaling form in Eq.\ (\ref{glt}) only reflects the growth and saturation discussed above for the whole system, but now restricted to a region of linear size $\ell$ \cite{lopezphysa}.
 A related correlation function that is also frequently studied \cite{takeuchi} is the so-called {\it height covariance}

 such that, again under the assumption of rotational invariance, $G(\ell,t)= 2 [W^2(t)-C(\ell,t)]$ \cite{krug97}.

-For cases in which e.g.\ crossover behavior exists \cite{siegert96} and for additional reasons to be detailed below, an alternative two-point correlation function is considered, namely, the surface {\it structure factor} (i.e.\! the power spectral density of the height fluctuations) defined as
+Whenever the roughness exponent $\alpha \geq 1$, it is useful to consider \cite{lopezphysa, siegert96} an alternative two-point correlation function, namely, the surface {\it structure factor}, i.e.\! the power spectral density of the height fluctuations, defined as

 where $\hat{h}({\bf k},t)\equiv\mathcal{F}[h(\mathbf{x},t)]$ is the space Fourier transform of $h(\mathbf{x},t)$ and $\mathbf{k}$ is $d$-dimensional wave vector.
 The FV Ansatz now reads

 with $s_{\rm FV}(y)$ approaching a constant value for $y\gg 1$ and $s_{\rm FV}(y) \propto y^{2\alpha +d}$ for $y\ll 1$.
 This can be derived by realizing that $W^2(L,t)$ equals the integral of $S({\bf k},t)$ over wave vector space (Parseval's theorem) \cite{barabasi}.
 Likewise, $S(\mathbf{k},t)$ is analytically related with, e.g., $G(\mathbf{r},t)$ via space Fourier transforms \cite{krug97}.